It is not any “news” that Uber driver requirements include (as explained on their website):

 - keeping your criminal record clear.

 For help, you can call me (Attorney Paul Denni) for a free consultation at 888-250-8450.
-If you’d like me to contact you, please complete the form below.
+If you’d like me to contact you, please click the button below.